Dataport/polar/packages/clients/meldemichel/API.md

       const meldemichelMapInstance = await meldemichelMapClient.createMap({
         containerId: 'meldemichel-map-client',
         mode: 'REPORT', // or 'SINGLE',
+        // This layer only works in 'SINGLE' mode and should not be activated in the others
+        stadtwaldActive: true, // or `false`; if not set, previous state is kept; off by default
         // For 'SINGLE' mode where a singular coordinate is inspected/worked on
         configOverride: {
           pins: {